sethmlarson/sethmlarson.dev/app/markdown/2026-02-28/links-awakening.md

 I used the ranking from the publication [Zelda Dungeon](https://www.zeldadungeon.net/), which I learned from following the personal blog of one of their writers: [Evan Hahn](https://evanhahn.com/).
 Approximate time to beat was taken from [How Long to Beat](https://howlongtobeat.com/).
-Games that are 15 hours or lower are highlighted in green.
+Games that take 15 hours or fewer to complete are highlighted in green.

 <table>
 <thead>